 Pro High quality components for a low price

-The practical design of the FC500 is typical of high-end mechanical keyboards, only differing in the details.
+The practical design of this keyboard is typical of high-end mechanical keyboards, only differing in the details.
 The matte black chassis has rounded corners and a simple design.
-This keyboard still uses the Cherry MX switches - common among keyboards that cost significantly more than the Leopold.
+This keyboard uses Cherry MX switches, common among keyboards that cost significantly more than the Leopold.

-This Leopold keyboard ships with PBT (short for "polybutylene terephthalate) keycaps which have a grainy texture that some might prefer as it helps prevent fingers from slipping.
-They are also known to withstand wear well over time.
+This Leopold keyboard ships with PBT (short for "polybutylene terephthalate") keycaps which have a grainy texture that some might prefer as it helps prevent fingers from slipping.
+They are also known to withstand wear well.

 Pro Cherry stabilizers

 The Leopold Tenkeyless Tactile Touch uses Cherry stabilizers on all of its keys.

 While this might not seem like a big deal, having to replace your beloved keyboard because the cable has been broken through frequent wrapping can be frustrating.

 Backlighting is common among high-end keyboards, but the Leopold doesn't have this feature.
 While most users looking for a mechanical keyboard will be able to type without looking at the keys, sometimes the special characters can still be hit or miss.
 In the dark, it might take a few tries before getting the intended special character.

 Con Easily bends